stv707/ocp4_shell_config/README.md

 ***
 > Make your life easier with setting shell prompt to show OCP user and project/ns

+> This is for instructor whom deliver DO28X trainings.

 * Steps:

 1. cd to your home dir